 "We’re called the Coal Miner’s Daughters, number one because Loretta Lynn rocks!"
 Katie Buffington, president of the team, explained.
 "Number two because coal is the main source of income in the area.
 And we really wanted to get back to our roots, where we come from."

-Stephanie Joyce, Wyoming Public Media's Energy & Natural Resources Reporter, will moderate a discussion on Wyoming's raw commodity exports, primarily focused on coal and natural gas.
-Speakers with a diversity of perspectives will be invited to participate in the conversation.
+Stephanie Joyce, Wyoming Public Media's Energy & Natural Resources Reporter, moderated a discussion on Wyoming's raw commodity exports, primarily focused on coal and natural gas.
+Speakers with a diversity of perspectives were invited to participate in the conversation.

 This week’s Supreme Court ruling on the EPA and its ability to regulate carbon is a mixed bag for Wyoming officials and energy producers.
 It sets the stakes even higher for Republicans in the state who are determined to derail a pending EPA rule on climate change.

 Like most all things here in Washington these days, the recent Supreme Court ruling in favor of the EPA is being read along party lines.
 But Wyoming Senator Mike Enzi says it’s not just partisanship.
 He says your opinion also hinges on where you’re reading.